gustycooper/gustycooper.github.io/labs/labs_lab04_06.md

 **Points**: Complete this entire section for 10 points.

-NOTE: The Gerbil Game lab is a rendition of a project from a Udacity class.
+This lab has been created by mashing together a similar lab in the [Udacity Java Course](https://www.udacity.com/course/intro-to-java-programming--cs046) and some methods from a lab created by Ron Zacharski.

 Write a Java ```Twitter class``` that has the following public interface.